How do we teach Music?

 Our Music curriculum allows children to develop new music skills and concepts whilst also revisiting and embedding established musical skills and concepts.
 At Longton we recognise that achieving mastery in Music means gaining both a deeper understanding of musical skills and concepts whilst also learning something new.
 The progression document ensures the curriculum is covered and the skills, knowledge and vocabulary taught are progressive from year group to year group.

 We recognise that music is a specialist subject and not all teachers are musical specialists.
-Music at Longton is mainly taught by our specialist teacher who also works for the Lancashire Music Service who has a strong musical background whilst teaching staff have their PPA time.
-The Charanga package enables clear coverage of the music curriculum whilst also providing support and CPD for less confident teachers to deliver lessons.
-Our Year 4 children also experience the opportunity to learning to play three instruments throughout the year, via weekly lessons, as a taster in the hope they will take up regular music tuition.
+Music at Longton is mainly taught by our specialist teacher who has a strong musical background whilst teaching staff have their PPA time.
+The Kapow Package enables clear coverage of the music curriculum whilst also providing support and CPD for less confident teachers to deliver lessons.
+Our Year 4 and Year 5 children also experience the opportunity to learning to play a musical instrument throughout the year, via weekly lessons, as a taster in the hope they will take up regular music tuition.

 Each unit of work has an on-going musical learning focus and a unit specific focus to enable previous musical skills to be embedded.
 Music lessons usually follow a specific learning sequence: